-- 12. Pivot screw must be adjusted only tight enough to allow motor to pivot FREELY as blade is raised or lowered.
-This will maintain constant tension on belt. - 13.
-Remove belt from motor pulley.
-Insert end of belt through opening in end of belt guard and install belt on pulley.
+12. Pivot screw must be adjusted only tight enough to allow motor to pivot FREELY as blade is raised or lowered.
+This will maintain constant tension on belt.

-14. Press guard onto support so that bottom of guard is approximately 3/4 in away from belt with blade all the way down.
+14. Press guard onto support so that bottom of guard is approximately 3/4 in. away from belt with blade all the way down.